Mahikarimib/Mahikarimib/README.md

-Deep Learning and Machine Learning in PyTorch
+Machine Learning in Python VS Deep Learning in PyTorch